smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 Enable DLSS-RR override (does nothing, you do it manually, nvngx_dlssd.dll) (Ray Reconstruction/test fps/quality difference) Enable DLSS-SR override (does nothing, you do it manually, nvngx_dlss.dll) (DLSS-SR/DLSS/12345679) Override DLSSG multi-frame count (50 series)

-Override DLSS-SR presets (set to 0x0000000B is "Preset K" its the transformer model preset) (0x0000000A is "Preset J" an older version)
+Override DLSS-SR presets
+set to 0x0000000B is "Preset K" its the transformer model preset, 0x0000000A is "Preset J" is an older version for transformer model set to 0x00000003 is "Preset C" best setting for DLSS3 (YMMV)

 "nvngx_dlss.dll" "nvngx_dlssd.dll" "nvngx_dlssg.dll" (can be updated manually from github "NVIDIA/DLSS" and frame gen from "NVIDIAGameWorks/Streamline" or both) you can use dev DLSS dll files from github (CTRL+ALT+] changes preset) (CTRL+ALT+Y on/off autoexposure) real time testing